hoganlab-fish/emumadz/source/postprocess.rst

 - snpEff

 .. note::
-    Here we assume that ``bcftools,gatk,samtools,snpEff`` are all installed.
-Refer back to the installation instructions for how to install these.
+    Here we assume that ``bcftools,gatk,samtools,snpEff`` are all installed and the user has completed the steps in the install instructions.

 Data requirements:
 - Reference genome fasta file